This page shows how to create a Kubernetes Service object that provides load-balanced access to an application running in a cluster.

 The output shows the internal IP address and the external IP address of

 your service.
-If the external IP address shows as <pending>
+If the external IP address shows as <pending>, repeat the

 command.